earthly/earthly/docs/guides/shared-cache.md

 ### An intermediate result is small and doesn't change much

 An area where shared cache is particularly impactful are cases where a rare-changing pre-requisite downloads many dependencies and/or performs intensive computation, but the end result is relatively small (e.g. a single binary).
-Passing this pre-requisitve over the wire as part of the shared cache is very fast (especially if the downloads required to generate it are not used anywhere else), whereas regenerating it requires a lot of work.
+Passing this pre-requisite over the wire as part of the shared cache is very fast (especially if the downloads required to generate it are not used anywhere else), whereas regenerating it requires a lot of work.

 ### Monorepo and Polyrepo setups